Heaven Must Be Missing an Angel (Bro'Sis song)

 "Heaven Must Be Missing an Angel" is a song by German pop group Bro'Sis.
-It was written by Dane Deviller, Sean Hossein, and René Tromborg and Rasmus Bille Bahncke from songwriting team Supaflyas and produced by D-Fact, Frank Lio, N-Deefor under their production moniker Syndicate for the band's debut studio album Never Forget (Where You Come From) (2002).
+It was written by Dane Deviller, Sean Hossein, and René Tromborg and Rasmus Bille Bahncke from songwriting team Supaflyas for the band's debut studio album Never Forget (Where You Come From) (2002), while production was helmed by D-Fact, Frank Lio, N-Deefor under their production moniker Syndicate.
 The song was released as the album's third single and became the band's third consecutive top ten hit in Germany.